Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Infosec/Incident_response/preperation.md

     * Therefore, preparing your team effectively to recognise and address incidents before, during, and after is essential.

 * Creation of CSIRT Teams
-  * You must create a cyber security incident response team (CSIRT) that includes business, technical, legal counsel, and public relations experts with relevant skills and authority to act upon decisions during a cyber attack.
+  * You must create a cyber security IR team (CSIRT) that includes business, technical, legal counsel, and public relations experts with relevant skills and authority to act upon decisions during a cyber attack.
   * Following the team's creation, the members will require appropriate permissions under a well-established access control policy.
     * This access must be well organised and controlled, with proper notifications to system administrators when the CSIRT uses privileged access.

 * Training & Assessment Sessions